318 Magdalena

-Magdalena (minor planet designation: 318 Magdalena) is a main belt asteroid orbiting the Sun.
+318 Magdalena is a main belt asteroid orbiting the Sun.
 It was discovered by Auguste Charlois on 24 September 1891 in Nice.
+It may be named for Mary Magdalene, who in legend travelled to Southern Gaul and is the patron saint of Provence.

 On April 15, 2005, UT Magdalena occulted a 10.7 mag star in the constellation Scutum for observers along a path across Australia.

 Measurements made with the IRAS observatory give a diameter of 106.08 ± 0.25 km and a geometric albedo of 0.03 ± 0.01.
 By comparison, the MIPS photometer on the Spitzer Space Telescope gives a diameter of 105.32 ± 11.11 km and a geometric albedo of 0.03 ± 0.01.

-Alternative Rock group The Pixies named one of their songs after the asteroid on their album Indie Cindy.
+Alternative rock group The Pixies named one of their songs after the asteroid on their album Indie Cindy.